Pei2tech/svelte4django/README.md

 Introduction
 ===========
 A simple template for Django + Svelte + Vite + Tailwindcss.
+It supports HMR for debug mode.

+**Note:** If you are new to use restful api in the Django, you should try the [Django Ninja](https://django-ninja.rest-framework.com).

 Installation
 ========
 ## Install by git clone